robotix/image-processing-wws-2014/README.md

   - Feature Extraction and Image Processing by Mark Nixon and Alberto Aguado - E-Book
   - IP Workshop Questionnaire
   - Serial Communication Header and Source Files (For Visual Studio)
   - Shell Script to Compile OpenCV Programs (For Linux Users)
+  - Arduino Code for the Robot used during the Workshop.

 ##Mentors
 ###Phase I